 - Before dispatch, all created files are inserted in one ZIP archive via electronic submission only named with a surname of the first author (an example: novak.zip).

-Please, send the paper as a full text version (including tables, graphs, pictures, schemes, etc.) for review purpose.
+Please, send the paper as a full text version (including tables, graphs, figures, schemes, etc.) for review purpose.
 Graphs, figures, schemes and tables must be sent as separate files too.

 Manuscript general requirements

-Before you submit your manuscript, it’s important you read and follow the guidelines below.
+Before you submit your manuscript, please read carefully the following guidelines below.

-- Manusript must be original and cannot include borrowings from other works, which could result in liability of the publisher.
+- Manuscript must be original and cannot include borrowings from other works, which could result in liability of the publisher.
 Papers cannot infringe any third party rights.

 - Manuscript must reveal the contribution of all individual authors in the creation of publications (with their affiliations and contributions, such as information about who is the author of concepts, principles, methods, protocol, etc. used in the preparation of publications).

-- Manuscript cannot display any signs of "ghost-writing," that is not to disclose the names of authors who have made a significant contribution to the publication of, or otherwise contributed to its creation.
+- Manuscript cannot display any signs of "ghost-writing" that is not to disclose the names of authors who have made a significant contribution to the publication of the work, or otherwise contributed to its creation.

-- Manusript cannot display any signs of "guest authorship" that is assigning a person who did not contribute to the creation of publications.
+- Manuscript cannot display any signs of "guest authorship" that is assigning a person who did not significantly contribute to the creation of manuscripts.